The Secret Life of Bees (novel): Plot

-Lily eventually meets Zach, August's godson.
-They soon develop intimate feelings for each other.
+Lily eventually meets Zach, August's godson and the two soon develop feelings for each other.
 They share goals with each other while working the hives.
 Both Lily and Zach find their goals nearly impossible to meet, but still encourage each other to attempt them.
 Zach wants to be the "ass-busting lawyer", which means he would be the first black attorney in the area.
 Lily wants to be a short-story writer.

-Lily attempts to tell August the truth, but is interrupted by Zach, who takes her for a honey run.
+Lily attempts to tell August the truth, but is interrupted by Zach.
 They stop at a store to pick up a few things.
 Zach gets arrested after one of his friends, whom they had met at the store, throws a Coke bottle at a white man, and none of them will tell who did it.
-Zach and his friends are arrested and put in jail.
-The Boatwright house decides not to tell May in fear of an unbearable emotional episode.
-The secret does not stay hidden for long, and May becomes catatonic with depression.
-May leaves the house and goes missing.
-August, June, Lily, and Rosaleen go looking for her, and end up finding her lying dead in the river with a rock on her chest.
-It looks to be a suicide, due to May's distress from Zach being arrested.
+Zach and his friends are put in jail.
+The Boatwright house decides not to tell May in fear of an emotional episode.
+The secret does not stay hidden for long, and May becomes catatonic with depression and later goes missing.
+August, June, Lily, and Rosaleen go looking for her, and find her lying dead in the river with a rock on her chest, which appears to be a suicide.

 A vigil is held that lasts four days.
-In that time, Zach is freed from jail with no charges, and black cloth is draped over the beehives to symbolize the mourning.
+In that time, Zach is freed from jail with no charges.
 May's suicide letter is found, and in it, she says, "It's my time to die, and it's your time to live.
 Don't mess it up."
 August interprets this as urging June to marry Neil.
-May is later buried.
-Life begins to turn back to normal after a time of grieving, bringing the Boatwright house back together.
 June, after several rejections, agrees to give her hand in marriage to Neil.
 Zach vows to Lily that they will be together someday and that they will both achieve their goals.

 Lily finally finds out the truth about her mother.
 August was her mother's nanny, and helped raise her.
 After her marriage to T. Ray began to sour, Deborah left and went to stay with the Boatwrights.
 She eventually decided to leave him permanently, and returned to their house to collect Lily.
-While Deborah was packing to leave, T. Ray returned home.
-Their ensuing argument turned into a physical fight, during which Deborah got a gun.
-After a brief struggle, the gun fell to the floor, which Lily picked up and the gun accidentally discharged, killing Deborah.
+While Deborah was packing to leave, T. Ray returned home and began arguing with her.
+When the argument turned into a fight, Deborah dropped a gun on the floor in the struggle.
+Lily picked it up and the gun accidentally discharged, killing Deborah.